Motor vehicle registration

 Motor vehicle registration is the registration of a motor vehicle with a government authority, either compulsory or otherwise.
 The purpose of motor vehicle registration is to establish a link between a vehicle and an owner or user of the vehicle.
-This link might be used for taxation or crime detection purposes.
 While almost all motor vehicles are uniquely identified by a vehicle identification number, only registered vehicles display a vehicle registration plate and carry a vehicle registration certificate.
 Motor vehicle registration is different from motor vehicle licensing and roadworthiness certification.

 Motor vehicles may also be registered with property owners or managers to gain benefits.
 For example, organisations with parking facilities may require registration of a vehicle with them to allow authorised users to park there.

 Australia

 In Australia, all motor vehicles are required to be registered before being driven on public roads.
 Registration can be with one of the registration authorities set up by each state or territory.
 These authorities also issue registration plates (commonly known as number plates), which are affixed to the vehicle when it is first registered, and registration certificates for the vehicle.
 Registration must be renewed annually, with the payment of a fee.
 A compulsory third party insurance policy is required to renew the vehicle, as well as inspections for older or commercial vehicles.
 Increasingly, many registration functions can be performed online.
 Some vehicles are registered with the federal government, e.g. military vehicles or through the Federal Interstate Registration Scheme (FIRS) via state or territory agencies.